Cemetery Records Research in Hampton, New Hampshire

 Cemeteries in Neighboring Towns

 As stated above, many of Hampton's early settlers are buried in towns outside the present borders of Hampton.
 These towns were once part of a much larger Hampton.
-None of their cemetery records have been published, although some local libraries have manuscripts.
+Few of their cemetery records have been published, although some local libraries have manuscripts.
 Hampton library is currently making an effort to acquire copies of some of these manuscripts, and some are already up on our website.
 As with Hampton's cemeteries, some of these records can be found in various places on the Internet, including the New England Historic Genealogical Society in Boston (searchable by members only, or from institutional member libraries, including ours).